fercho-dev/fercho-dev/README.md

 Simple To-Do app created using React.

-Things I learned:
+In this project I learned how to:
 - Build an app with React
-- Simple state management with React.Context
+- Create a simple state management with React.Context
 - Use React Hooks

 <a href="https://ferchoeth.github.io/todo-react-app/" target="_blank">👉🏼 Visit website</a>